Efficient numeracy in language models through single-token number embeddings: Benchmarking dataset

 \subsection{Problem difficulty}

 Our experiments show that our small scale transformer models benefit from curriculum learning.
 To maximize sample efficiency, we manually define a difficulty heuristic that is used for sampling.
 This avoids inefficient loss based selection.
-Curriculum training is only used for the most difficult tasks Multiplication, Division, Exponentiation, Mean and Std.
+Curriculum training is only used for the most difficult tasks multiplication, division, exponentiation, mean and standard deviation.

 Most difficulty heuristics are defined using the digit representation of the operands.
-Our BitTokens work in base-2 instead of base-10.
-When rounding decimal numbers, the number of significant bits often remains high.
-To ensure a fair training dynamic, we therefore create a secondary train dataset generated identical to the decimal version described in \Cref{app:benchmark_distribution}.
-This train set uniformly samples the bit precision instead of the decimal precision.
-We highlight that testing is still performed on the original decimal dataset for all methods.

 In the following, we will describe the difficulty for each task depending on its base.
 We ensure difficulty $\delta_\tau\in\mathbb N_0$.

 \textbf{Multiplication} Given the fixed-point number representations of the operands in base-2 or base-10, the difficulty $\delta_{\textrm{Multiplication}}$ is given by the sum of their non-zero digits.
 This directly correlates with the number of steps involved to solve the task and the numbers' precision.